Shared Sequencing

 Fee Market Design: Designing fair fee markets where users pay for shared sequencing without one rollup subsidizing another is challenging.

-Rollup Heterogeneity: Supporting rollups with vastly different execution environments (EVM, SVM, custom VMs) in a unified sequencing layer requires sophisticated adapter layers.
+Rollup Heterogeneity: Supporting rollups with vastly different execution environments in a unified sequencing layer requires sophisticated adapter layers.

 Exit Security: Ensuring rollups can exit the shared sequencing network if it becomes malicious or undergoes governance changes they disagree with.